Quantum Electrodynamics vacuum polarization solver: High Harmonic Generation

 The theory of paraxial electromagnetic fields has been developed by Davis \cite{Davis} with a simple method that allows to find a formal solution of a light beam propagating in classical vacuum.
 The formal solution is based on an expansion in powers of a small parameter $s = W_0/l_r = 1/kW_0$ where $W_0$ is the beam waist and $l_r = kW_0^2$ the Rayleigh or diffraction length.
 For the special case of a two-dimensional beam, varying as $e^{i\omega_0 t}$ propagating in the $x$ direction and polarized in the $y$ direction, the non vanishing components up to the second order in $s$ are

 with

-where $\omega_0 = kc$, $x = \zeta l_r$, $y = W_0\eta$ and
+where $\omega_0 = k_0c$, $x = \zeta l_r$, $y = W_0\eta$ and \numparts

-and $\sigma$ the typical duration of the beam, $a_0 = eA_0/mc^2$ the Lorentz invariant parameter which measures the magnitude of the field.
-Whereas Gaussian paraxial beams are usually described up to the first order in $s$ \cite{Gies,King-Keitel}, the inclusion of the second order terms for the transverse components are essential to calculate accurately the electromagnetic invariants which consist of a sseries of terms proportional to $(kA_0)^2$, $s(kA_0)^2$ and $(skA_0)^2$.
+\endnumparts where $\sigma$ is the typical duration of the beam and $a_0 = eA_0/mc^2$ is the Lorentz invariant parameter which measures the magnitude of the field.
+Whereas Gaussian paraxial beams are usually described up to the first order in $s$ \cite{Gies,King-Keitel}, the inclusion of the second-order terms for the transverse components are essential to calculate accurately the electromagnetic invariants which consist of a series of terms proportional to $(k_0A_0)^2$, $s(k_0A_0)^2$ and $(sk_0A_0)^2$ .

 In our setup, we refer to the index 1 for the pulse propagating in the $x$ direction with wavenumber $k_x$ and to the index 2 for the pulse propagating in the $y$ direction with wavenumber $k_y$.
-The electromagnetic fields for the pulse 2 can be found by rotating by 90$^\circ$ the fields describe.
+The electromagnetic fields for the pulse 2 can be found by rotating by 90$^\circ$ the fields described for the pulse 1.
 The non vanishing invariant is